 Another potential explanation for the smaller OLS coefficients is an omitted variable that correlates negatively with offshoring and positively with domestic skill intensity.
 Automatization and offshoring to labor-abundant countries might be substitutes at the firm level: firms may reduce costs either by offshoring labor-intensive inputs or by using new technologies that substitute machines for labor-intensive tasks.
 Goos et al. (2014) show that tasks amenable to offshoring are usually also routine and can thus be automatized relatively easily.
 This mechanism would introduce a negative correlation between offshoring and (unobserved) automatization, both of which lead to an increase in skill intensity of domestic production.
 Finally, the IV coefficients might be larger in magnitude than the OLS coefficients if the exclusion restriction that the instrument affects skill intensity exclusively via offshoring is violated.
 In particular, one may be concerned about import competition in final-goods markets.
-Bloom, Draca and Van Reenen (2015) find that harsher import competition in final goods from low-wage countries induces European firms to innovate more and to upgrade the skill composition of their domestic labor force.
-However, our instruments are based on supply shocks in the input sectors and do not capture supply shocks in the market for firms' final output, so a violation of the exclusion restriction is not a concern.56
+Bloom et al. (2015) find that harsher import competition in final goods from low-wage countries induces European firms to innovate more and to upgrade the skill composition of their domestic labor force.
+However, our instruments are based on supply shocks in the input sectors and do not capture supply shocks in the market for firms' final output, so a violation of the exclusion restriction is not a concern.55

 The IV estimates imply large causal effects of increasing import intensity from labor-abundant countries on domestic skill intensity for compliers.
 According to Table 2, firms importing from both sets of locations account for the bulk of importers from labor-abundant countries and all of the within-firm changes in skill intensity for importers.
 For firms importing from both sets of countries, the mean of skill intensity changed by around 8.1 log points between 1996 and 2007 (from -0.296 to -0.215, see Table 1).
-We use the point estimate for the effect of importing from labor-abundant countries from Table 6, column 6 together with the fact that for firms importing from both sets of locations average imports/sales from labor-abundant countries increased from 0.053 to 0.07 from 1996 to 2007.
-The predicted increase in domestic skill intensity for compliers is then given by $5.51^{}(0.07-0.053)^{}100=9.3$ log points.57 By contrast, imports/sales from skill-abundant countries stayed roughly constant at around 0.14, so the predicted change in skill intensity due to offshoring to skill-abundant countries is zero for compliers.
+We use the point estimate for the effect of importing from labor-abundant countries from Table 6, column (6) together with the fact that for firms importing from both sets of locations average imports/sales from labor-abundant countries increased from 0.053 to 0.07 from 1996 to 2007.
+The predicted increase in domestic skill intensity for compliers is then given by 5.51(0.07-0.053)100 $= 9.3 \log \text{ points}$.56 By contrast, imports/sales from skill-abundant countries stayed roughly constant at around 0.14, so the predicted change in skill intensity due to offshoring to skill-abundant countries is zero for compliers.
 Thus, reduced offshoring costs to labor-abundant countries can explain all the observed within-firm increase in the skill intensity of compliers.
-Of course, the within-firm estimation strategy does not allow us to assess the role of importing in reallocation towards more labor-intensive firms, which according to Table 2 has mitigated the aggregate change in domestic skill intensity compared to the large within-firm increase.
+Of course, the within-firm estimation strategy does not allow us to assess the role of importing in reallocation towards more labor-intensive firms, which according to Table 2 has mitigated the aggregate change in domestic skill intensity compared to the large withinfirm increase.

-6 Conclusions
+6. Conclusions

 This paper develops a factor-proportions theory of offshoring with heterogeneous firms.
-From the perspective of France, a relatively skill-abundant country, sufficiently productive firms selfselect into offshoring skill-intensive inputs to skill-abundant countries, while firms with even higher productivity also offshore labor-intensive inputs to labor-abundant countries.
+From the perspective of France, a relatively skillabundant country, sufficiently productive firms self-select into offshoring skill-intensive inputs to skill-abundant countries, while firms with even higher productivity also offshore labor-intensive inputs to labor-abundant countries.
 This leads to within-industry variation in the skill intensity of production of firms.
 A reduction in offshoring costs to labor-abundant countries implies an increase in the skill intensity of domestic production, as the marginal input that can be profitably offshored becomes more skill intensive.
-Our theory generates precise predictions on firm-level import patterns: first, more productive firms offshoring to skill-abundant (labor-abundant) countries will source relatively more labor-intensive (skillintensive) marginal inputs than less productive ones; second, out of the set of skill-abundant (labor-abundant) countries, more productive firms will source from the relatively less (more) skill-abundant ones.
+Our theory generates precise predictions on firm-level import patterns: first, more productive firms offshoring to skill-abundant (labor-abundant) countries will source